YaoYijie/file_metadata_microservice/README.md

 # File Metadata Microservice
-this is a fcc exercise.
+This is a fcc exercise.
 Upload a file, return file size.